zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/openai/_index.md

 ### Typical Use Cases {#use-cases}

 The OpenAI Connector is commonly used for text generation, image generation, and embeddings.
-These use cases as described in more detail below.
+These use cases are described in more detail below.

 #### Text Generation {#use-cases-text}